mphoshabalala/DR-ELECRO/README.md

 ## Description

-DR. ELECRO is an E-commerce web application that is tailored to provide assistance with electronics related issues, including purchase of hardware, software services and disgnostics
+DR. ELECRO is an E-commerce web application that is tailored to provide assistance with electronics related issues, including purchase of hardware, software services and disgnostics, it uses an EJS templating.

 ### Features